mike1104/chuckbot/cmd/chuckbot/README.md

 Chuckbot
 ========
-A Twitch bot that delivers hard facts about Chuck Norris.
+A Twitch bot that delivers facts about Chuck Norris.

+Use the `!chucknorris` command to ask for a Chuck Norris fact!

 Did you know Chuck Norris can unscramble eggs?
 You do now.